tiansanjorge/microfrontends-architecture/README.md

-# 🚀 Microfrontend Architecture – React + Module Federation + Shared UI Library
+# 🚀 Microfrontend Architecture – React + Module Federation + Shared UI

-This project demonstrates a **scalable frontend architecture** based on microfrontends using Webpack Module Federation, combined with a **custom-built shared component library designed to decouple UI from application logic**.
+This project demonstrates a minimal microfrontend architecture using Webpack Module Federation, combined with a simple shared UI component.

-It focuses on **architecture, modularity, and maintainability** over visual complexity.
+It prioritizes architectural structure and system composition over UI complexity.

+---

+## ❗ Problem Statement

+This project explores how to structure a frontend using microfrontends in a simple, controlled setup.

+Instead of focusing on complex UI or business logic, the goal is to understand:

+- How microfrontends are composed at runtime
+- How to structure independent frontend applications
+- How to share UI components across application boundaries

 ---